Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Baseline Failure Analysis

 \section{Baseline Failure Analysis}

-MAPPO and IPPO fail to learn competitive policies with neural network models due to a fundamental \textit{actor-critic update frequency dilemma}: the actor and critic have conflicting requirements for gradient update frequency, and no configuration resolves both simultaneously.
-We verified this across $\sim$20 training runs at $N{=}5$ and $N{=}2$, varying batch size, update epochs, entropy coefficient, value normalization, gradient clipping, and model architecture (NN and linear).
-Table~\ref{tab:mappo_runs} lists the representative runs at $N{=}5$ with a 2-layer MLP (128 hidden units).
+MAPPO and IPPO fail to learn competitive policies with neural-network actor and critic models due to a fundamental \textit{actor-critic update frequency dilemma}: the actor and critic have conflicting requirements for gradient update frequency, and no configuration resolves both simultaneously.
+We verified this across $\sim$20 training runs at $N{=}5$ and $N{=}2$, varying batch size, update epochs, entropy coefficient, value normalization, gradient clipping, and model architecture.
+Table~\ref{tab:mappo_runs} lists representative runs at $N{=}5$ with a two-layer feedforward network (128 hidden units).
+Each representative run uses approximately $200{,}000$ training samples per episode.